Possible Benefits of Parsley in Health and Beauty

 - Heat the water, add the parsley and allow to set until the water is lukewarm.

-- Strain.
-Dip a cotton ball in the tea and then apply to the affected area, after cleaning and drying said area.
+- Dip a cotton ball in the tea and then apply to the affected area after cleaning and drying it.

-This tonic will help prevent the appearance of blemishes.
+This tonic may help reduce the appearance of blemishes.

 We hope you enjoyed reading about the possible benefits of parsley!